 Sprite Editing Overview

-Changing versions on Steam can cause the spritesheet to get overwritten, so make sure to have a backup after any new edits are complete.
-It's possible to add multiple Steam branches to the Steam library following these dropdown instructions.
+Changing versions on Steam can cause the spritesheet to get overwritten, so make sure to make a backup after new edits are complete.
+It's possible to add multiple versions to the Steam library following these dropdown instructions.

 Transferring sprites between versions means taking the sprite edits from an old spritesheet and applying it to the new one.
 Newer versions change the spritesheets around which will make this especially tedious, so it's best to edit a version that you plan to play for a while.

-Sprite editing in the 2023 beta has the simplest steps to get to work.
-Be aware that Steam auto-updates for new branches (can be toggled off), so a back-up of the save is especially important.
+Sprite editing on update 100 is the most straightforward.
+Be aware that Steam auto-updates for new versions, so a back-up save is especially important.
+(Auto-updates can be toggled off.)

 - Navigate to your game files.
-On Steam this is located at 'C:\Program Files (x86)\Steam\steamapps\common\Nuclear Throne'.
+On Windows Steam this is located at 'C:\Program Files (x86)\Steam\steamapps\common\Nuclear Throne'.

 - Open the folder titled 'tex'.